Reeveli/SPG-Template/README.md

  - Enable usage of the military working dog.
 See additional readme file in \scripts\MWD\ folder
  - Admin Panel: List players by Steam UID to have automatic access to curator during mission.
 Logged in admin is always allowed

+## General Features

+ - Players will now get automatic earplugs when leaving the arsenal if they have none
+ - Players will no longer lose TFAR radios when exiting arsenal
+ - If players use the custom "save loadout" option at arsenal loadout will be restored on respawn

 ## Curator Features

  - Custom keybind to toggle curator camera hearing: Only useful if not playing as virtual curator.
 Set keybind in Toggle curator camera hearing keybind options